• Home

 This chart prints in color on 8.5 x 11 paper.
 I recommend printing it on cardstock or laminating it for durability.
 This is one tool that will get a lot of use.

-This ABC chart is a thank you gift for becoming a member of the Growing Book by Book community.
+This ABC chart is a thank-you gift for becoming a member of the Growing Book by Book community.
 Are you ready to reach all your growing readers with time-saving and developmentally appropriate literacy ideas?
-We’d love to share resources to help.
+I’d love to share resources to help.

 For more great alphabet activities check out these related posts.